-• Write in the journal section of your portfolio about the teaching you have engaged in so far this semester.
-Reflect specifically about what strategies, activities, accommodations, etc. seemed to help or hinder student engagement.
+- Write in your portfolio about the teaching you have engaged in so far this semester.
+Reflect specifically about what strategies, activities, accommodations, etc. seemed to help or hinder student engagement. - 0

 2. Creating and Maintaining Effective Environments for Student Learning